-Linkage Loca t ion Iden tifi er on Figure 5 Reference Photos Is the loca ti on subject to current impacts due to absence of a linkage?
+Linkage Loca ti on den tifi er on Figure 4 Reference Photos Is the location subject to current/future impacts due to absence of a linkage?
 Would a linkage minimize/ eliminate those impacts?
 Is there a signi fi cant ecological feature(s) present?
-Would the linkage connect exis ti ng managed trails or would new trail sec ti ons also be required?
-Is the loca ti on located along a uti lity route (u ti lity overlay) to minimize impacts & enhance accessibility?
-Supported by/ Compliance with Guidelines B <image/> Yes.
-The north side of Medway Creek has evidence of access across the Creek via unmanaged trails extending from a managed trail loop.
+Tronnert existing managed Is the location located along a utility route (utility overlay) to minimize impacts & enhance accessibility?
+Supported by/ Compliance with Guidelines?
+Recommended for implementation? В Looking south from north bank (August 2017) Looking north from south bank (August 2017) Yes The north side of Medway Creek has evidence of access across the Creek via unmanaged trails extending from a managed trail loop.
 Further, trails (both unmanaged and managed) are present up to the wetted edge of Medway Creek, indicating users may be crossing the creek at this location during periods of low-water or when the creek is frozen over.
-Yes.
-Well-defined trails prevent trampling, provide an opportunity to promote public awareness of False-Rue Anemone, while also providing a physical barrier that prevents the spread of Goutweed.
-Yes.
-Sensitive floodplain Species at Risk and Species of Conservation Concern habitat is mapped on both sides of the creek.
-These species include False Rue-anemone, American Gromwell and Striped Cream Violet.
-No. To access a linkage in this location, the unmanaged trails extending from a managed trail loop on the north side would need to be formalized and an unmanaged trail loop formalized on the south side of the creek.
-Yes.
-A linkage would overlap the already established Utility Overlay which is comprised primarily of forest habitat and wouldn't result in fragmenting forest habitats.
-The Utility Overlay is to be maintained at 4 metres wide whereas fragmentation of habitats is generally considered to occur where there are gaps of 20 metres wide or greater (ORMCP Technical Paper 7).
-No. This linkage would not be in compliance with Chart 3 of the Guidelines due to the presence of significant ecological features that would require relocation.
+Well-defined trails prevent trampling; provide an opportunity to promote public awareness of False- Rue Anemone, while also providing a physical barrier that prevents the spread of Goutweed.
+Conservation Concern No To access a linkage in this location, the unmanaged trails extending from a managed trail loop on the north side would need to be formalized and an unmanaged trail loop formalized on the south side of the creek.
+Yes A linkage would overlap the already established 4 m wide Utility Overlay which is comprised primarily of cultural meadow/ forest habitat.
+Placement within the Utility Overlay would generally not be considered fragmentation of forest habitat as the overlay is to be maintained at 4 m whereas provincial guidelines consider fragmentation to be gaps of 20 metres wide or greater (ORMCP Technical Paper 7, Natural Heritage Reference Manual).
+This linkage would be limited with respect to accessibility as it would connect two Level 1 trails (based on the trail concept plan presented in this CMP).
+No This linkage would not be in compliance with Chart 3 of the Guidelines due to the presence of significant ecological features that would require relocation.
+Not recommended to be included in Sustainable Trail Concept Plan.